amethyst/specs/book/src/07_join.md

 (those were part of Specs once, but it was decided that a separate library could be useful for others).

-These bitsets are used for the component storages to determine for which entities the storage provides a component value.
-Also, entities are using bitsets, too.
+These bitsets are used with the component storages to determine which entities the storage provides a component value for.
+Also, `Entities` is using bitsets, too.
 You can even create your own bitsets and add or remove entity ids:

 ```rust,ignore